-- Magnetic resonance imaging (MRI).
-An MRI uses powerful magnets and radio waves to create detailed images of your brain.
-An MRI allows doctors to detect abnormalities in your brain that could indicate adrenoleukodystrophy, including damage to the nerve tissue (white matter) of your brain.
+- MRI.
+Powerful magnets and radio waves create detailed images of your brain in an MRI scan, allowing doctors to detect abnormalities in your brain that could indicate adrenoleukodystrophy, including damage to the nerve tissue (white matter) of your brain.
 Doctors may use several types of MRI to view the most detailed images of your brain and detect early signs of leukodystrophy.

 - Skin biopsy and fibroblast cell culture.
-A small sample of skin (skin biopsy) may be taken to check for increased levels of VLCFA in some cases.
+A small sample of skin may be taken to check for increased levels of VLCFA in some cases.

 - NINDS Adrenoleukodystrophy information page.
 National Institute of Neurological Disorders and Stroke. http://www.ninds.nih.gov/disorders/adrenoleukodystrophy/adrenoleukodystrophy.htm.
 Accessed Oct.
 11, 2014.

 - X-linked adrenoleukodystrophy.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition/x-linked-adrenoleukodystrophy.
 Accessed Oct.
 11, 2014.

 - Percy AK, et al. Adrenoleukodystrophy. http://www.uptodate.com/home.
 Accessed Oct.
 11, 2014.

 - Pagon RA, et al. GeneReviews.
 Seattle, Wash.: University of Washington, Seattle; 2012. http://www.ncbi.nlm.nih.gov/books/NBK1315/.
 Accessed Oct.
 11, 2014.